-Prerequisite: ACED 2400 or consent of instructor.
-Development of intermediate and advanced skills in the use of word processing, spreadsheets, databases, communications, and presentation software.
-Emphasis placed on creation of computer projects appropriate to the student's major.
+Prerequisite: ACED 2400 or CS 1000 or consent of instructor.
+Development of intermediate and advanced skills in the use of spreadsheet, database, communication, and presentation software.
+Emphasis is placed on creation of computer projects appropriate to the student's major.

-ACED 3500 Beginning Adult and Career Teacher Competency Development 3-0-3
+ACED 3500 Beginning Adult and Career Teacher Competency Development